 Hootsuite recommends changing cover images regularly, and Target’s Christmas cover photo is minimalist yet effective.
 It’s an image of a gift box, with a red ribbon, and a message that says, “However you celebrate, we’re thinking of you.”

 FedEx is merely trying to display an another-day-in-the-office Facebook business cover image.
 They show a couple of their 650 aircraft models.
-The company also makes use of the cover photo to convey its branding by making the logos the primary focus of the image.
+The company also uses the cover photo to convey its branding by making the logos the primary focus of the image.

 Best Buy’s Facebook cover image has an enthusiastic and communicative tone.
 The different people with varying age groups also indicate the vast target market the company caters to.
 The snowflake icons spread all over the design is also apt for the Christmas season.
 Lastly, instead of a solid blue color, they used glitters to emphasize the festive occasion.

 Some of you might consider hiring a freelancer or a design agency to work on your graphic design requests.
 But we have a better solution for that.
 Hire Penji’s services and get quality designs for a fixed fee every month.
+Use code “FBCOVER” for 25% off your first month!
 Here’s how it works.

 First, you need to sign up with us to have access to our platform.
 Our app is easy to use and you can see a button where you can request a design.
 It doesn’t matter if you need a Facebook cover or a billboard, our team can handle it all.